rossiniroberto52/Rossini135_portifolio/pages/posts/learn.md

 author: Rossini Roberto
 ---

-# at the moment i learn that languages and frameworks
+# at the moment i learning that languages and frameworks
 # languages
 - java
 - kotlin